Cumberland, Washington

-Cumberland is within the KCFD #28 fire department service area, also known as the Enumclaw Fire Department, which is a combined paid and volunteer service.
+Cumberland is within the KCFD #28 Fire Department service area, also known as the Enumclaw Fire Department.
 It is a King County registered voting precinct.

+Cunningham vs Metropolitan Municipality of Seattle

-In 1989 the county-wide transit and sewage waste municipality known as "Metro" (short for Metropolitan King County), planned a 25-year sewage sludge waste spraying on the 400 acre of woods northwest of the town.
-Following grassroots community protest and objections from the Muckleshoot Native American tribe (who are downriver on the nearby Green River), the county agreed to create an Environmental impact statement (EIS).
-The EIS showed a number of toxins present in the sludge, and the project was officially cancelled in 1992.
+In 1989, the county-wide transit and sewage waste municipality known as "Metro" (short for Metropolitan King County), planned a 25-year sewage sludge waste spraying on the 400 acre of woods northwest of the town.
+Following a grassroots community protest, (which was led by Valerie Cunningham), objections from the Muckleshoot Native American tribe (who are downriver on the nearby Green River), and other environmental groups, the municipality agreed to create an Environmental impact statement (EIS).
+The EIS showed a number of toxins and heavy metals present in the sewage sludge, and the project was officially cancelled by Metropolitan King County in 1992.

+In the aftermath of the sewage sludge fight, Valerie Cunningham and the Anti-Sludge Committee realized that the Metropolitan Municipality of Seattle Council "Metro" did not represent the rural communities fairly.
+Some Metro districts had two representatives, some had four representatives.
+Therefore, the Metro Council districts did not have a one-person, one vote representation.

+The American Civil Liberties Union represented Ms. Cunningham in a class action lawsuit, which she won.
+The results were that the King County voters decided to combine the Metropolitan Municipality of Seattle council with the King County council.